vttresearch/quantum-computer-documentation/docs/calibration.md

-Helmi is continously calibrated to ensure functionality.
+Helmi is continuously calibrated to ensure functionality.
 The calibration process involves a series of experiments, aimed at fine-tuning the parameters, necessary for controlling and measuring the qubits.
 In addition to calibration, we run benchmarks to obtain the figures of merit reflecting the current state of the quantum computer.

 !!! note